 Executive Director, AWESOME

-Heather’s career experience spans nearly 30 years in the manufacturing and transportation industries and includes experience living and working in Hong Kong.
+Heather’s career experience spans over 30 years in the manufacturing and transportation industries and includes experience living and working in Asia.
 Prior to joining Danaher in 2002, Heather held various leadership positions in procurement, logistics and marketing with Honeywell, Union Pacific Corporation and NCR Corporation.

 Antonia Shusta has extensive experience in both the domestic and international financial services industry.
 Most recently, she was Chief Operating Officer for the Pacific Financial Group.